StefRuseva88/selenium-ide/README.md

 ## Additional Resources
 - [Selenium IDE Commands Reference](https://www.selenium.dev/selenium-ide/docs/en/api/commands)
-- This suite is designed for educational purposes, demonstrating comprehensive test coverage on popular demo applications and practical Selenium techniques.

 ## Contributing
 Contributions are welcome!
 If you have any improvements or bug fixes, feel free to open a pull request.